-- 1. Your application calls the library initialization routine. - 2603 2.
-The library initialization routine calls acc_prof_register for each event to be monitored. - 2605 3. acc_prof_register records the callback routines. - 4.
+- 3016 1.
+Your application calls the library initialization routine. - 3017 2.
+The library initialization routine calls acc_prof_register for each event to be moni 3018 tored. - 3019 3. acc_prof_register records the callback routines.

+3020 4.
 The program runs, and your callback routines are invoked at the appropriate events.

-In this mode, multiple tools libraries can be supported, with each library initialization routine invoked by the application.
+3021 In this mode, multiple tools libraries can be supported, with each library initialization routine in-3022 voked by the application.